Suvethashreemanoj/React-projects/README.md

-# 📝 React To-Do List
+# React To-Do List

 A **clean, interactive To-Do List built with React** that allows you to:
-✅ Add tasks
+ -Add tasks
-✅ Delete tasks
+ -Delete tasks
-✅ Move tasks up
+ -Move tasks up
-✅ Move tasks down
+ -Move tasks down

 This project is perfect for learning:
 - React state management (`useState`)